dstogov/ir/README.md

 is represented by computation Nodes and Edges between them.
 Of course, we have special PHI Node that represents the Phi() function.

-Despite, our IR is graph based, internally, it’s represented as a plain two-way grow-able array of Nodes.
+Internally, our graph-based IR is represented as a plain two-way grow-able array of Nodes.
 Dependency Edge are represented as indexes of the other Node.
 This physical representation is almost completely repeats the LuaJIT IR designed by Mike Pall [3].